irajuahmed/PasteSelectedTextToAnotherTextarea/README.md

 # Paste Selected Text To Another Textarea
-It possible with pure JS to paste selected text into specified textarea?
+Someone asked that, Is it possible with pure JS to paste selected text into specified textarea?
 In my case, I want to select text in one of the textareas and when ctrl &amp; A is pressed, selected text would paste into last (V1) textarea.

+Yes, It's possible to that & I can.
+So I'm sharing my little experiance for Paste selected text to another textarea using pure JS in github .

 <h3 align="left">Connect with me:</h3>